 For twenty years the college has offered seminars for professionals and executives in a number of cities.
 These seminars are specially structured to suit the needs of busy people who, immersed in careers and families, value serious conversation with their peers about ideas that have challenged humankind through the ages.

-Join us for the 2014-2015 Executive Seminar Program as we examine the virtue of leadership.
+Join us for the 2015-2016 Executive Seminar Program as we examine courage and ambition.

 60 College Avenue